-A few weeks ago, I was scrolling through the Telum Media Alert (which I really recommend signing up to if you’re not already) and I saw an editor’s name that I didn’t recognise.
-Now that’s not uncommon, but I noticed that this editor worked for a publishing house that produces lots of travel content.
+Now that’s not uncommon, but in this one instance, I noticed that an editor who worked for a publishing house that produces lots of travel content.

-I spoke to her last week on the phone and she said again how happy she was that I had reached out to her.
-And I’m happy too!
+She mentioned in her message how happy she was that I had reached out to her.

-I think this example illustrates what Wiseman’s experiment found – that if you are open to chance opportunities and willing to break your normal routine (I would never usually reach out to an editor of cruise magazines), then I think you’ll find luck will be on your side.
+If you are open to chance opportunities and willing to break your normal routine (I would never usually reach out to an editor of cruise magazines), you’ll find luck is on your side.

 Embrace your inner extrovert

-Wiseman found that extroverts tended to be luckier than introverts, but all hope is not lost if you prefer the company of your cat to the company of others.
+Wiseman found that extroverts tended to be luckier than introverts, but all hope is not lost.

 Extroverts are usually luckier because they tend to meet more people and have a wider social circle.